geoscarr/geoscarr/README.md

 other drivers im a fan of > oliver bearman, lewis hamilton

-yes i ignore whispers about my tier 4 unless its a friend or a friend of a friend

 theistic satanist , no idgaf if you have a hatred for my religion. dni if you HATE satanists or have satanists on your dni. at the end of the day, its MY religion.
 Not yours.

 iwecaution td/tt/cd/ct , respect this [ yes i have this despite having a cover discomfort. i like seeing my skins thanks. ]